rishisareen/rishisareen.github.io/blog/_posts/2025-10-03-ChiangMaiExperiments.md

 I woke at 5:30 AM, still deep in the fog.
 "Stoned" suddenly made sense.
 I felt like stone, heavy and unable to move, consciousness trapped inside an unresponsive body.

 By 8 AM, my heart rate began stabilizing.
 The waves of panic were smaller, more manageable.
 I brushed my teeth, stared at my face in the mirror, and barely recognized the exhausted person looking back.
+Hello, tu kaun!!

 Finally, I grabbed my iPad and opened ChatGPT.
 I typed out everything that had happened and asked for a diagnosis and management steps.